Gleland/thogarre.github.io/content/posts/make-a-raspberry-pi-into-an-ubunutu-homelab.md

 Visit [https://releases.ubuntu.com](https://releases.ubuntu.com) to find the latest LTS (Long Term Support) version and download it locally.
 As of this writing it’s 20.04, Focal Fossa.

-## Step 2: Put the image onto a SD card
+## Step 2: Put the image onto an SD card

 This can be done manually, but there’s an official [Raspberry Pi Imager](https://www.raspberrypi.org/software/) (Windows/Ubuntu/macOS supported) that makes this easy.
 Download this, run it, and choose to download an image, or import the one used from Step 1.